Can I retire early?

 The rising state pension age means that people are getting this regular government-provided income at a later age.

-As of December 2018, men and women qualifying for the state pension will receive it at the same age (initially at age 65).
-The state pension age then increases to 66 in October 2020 and to 67 in 2028.
+Since December 2018, men and women have qualified for the state pension at the same age (65).
+The state pension age then increases to 66 in October 2020 and to 67 between 2026 and 2028.

 In July 2017, the government announced its intention to increase the state pension age from 67 to 68 between 2037 and 2039, which is seven years earlier than previously planned.